mbh038/CC-Statistics/Statistical Inference and Publication Bias_files/Bayes.md

 For example, see:

-<small>Joober, R., Schmitz, N., Annable, L. and Boksa, P. (2012) Publication bias: What are the challenges and can they be overcome?
-Journal of Psychiatry & Neuroscience : JPN.
+<small>Joober, R., Schmitz, N., Annable, L. and Boksa, P. (2012) _Publication bias: What are the challenges and can they be overcome?_ Journal of Psychiatry & Neuroscience : JPN.
 [Online] 37 (3), 149-152.
 Available at: doi:10.1503/jpn.120065.</small>

-Do publication pressures cause a tendency to produce only psoitive results?
+Do publication pressures cause a tendency to produce only positive results?

 Reason 1: Publication Bias (Joober 2012)